aelavender/intro-to-sql-2/slides.md

 :note:

+At this point, switch to Workbench and do it interactively.

+What does this mean?
+ - `SELECT *` means "give me everything"
+ - `FROM stackoverflow.Users` is where it's from.
+Use a two-part name: the schema name and the table name.

 Is SQL case sensitive?
 It depends on what kinda SQL.
   - Keywords are usually NOT case sensitive
   - Table and column names usually ARE case sensitive
   - Data can go either way...

-At this point, switch to Workbench and do it interactively.

 ---